albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does stochastic ranking work?

 It consists of multi-membered Evolution strategies that use a penalty function and a selection based on a ranking process.
 It tries to balance the influence of the objective function and the penalty function when assigning fitness to a solution.
-It doesn't requre the definition of a penalty factor
+It doesn't requre the definition of a penalty factor.

 #### How does constraint domination (Pareto ranking) work?

 #### How can the notion of Pareto-dominance be adapted to problems with constraints?

+* Single objective (comparison of two solution):
+  * both are feasible -> choose the solution with higher fitness
+  * One is feasible, the other not -> choose the feasible
+  * Both infeasible -> choose the one with smaller overall contraint violation
+* Multi objective (a solution *i* constrained-dominate solution *j* if any of the below)
+  * *i* is feasible and *j* not
+  * *i* and *j* infeasible, but *i* has smaller constraints violations
+  * Solution *i* and *j* are both feasible, and *i* pareto-dominates *j*

 #### What’s the rationale behind repair mechanisms?

 It is an approach to turn unfeasible solutoins into feasible ones.